Gunupur: History

-Gunupur was one of the important centers in the erstwhile Jeypore Kingdom.
+Gunupur was one of the important centers in the erstwhile Jeypore Kingdom that existed from the mid-15th century until the end of the 18th century.
 Rajah Narasingh Dev was the third son of Maharajah Vikram Dev I (1758–1781 CE) of Jeypore and was appointed as the ruler of Gunupur and Gudari region.
 Whereas, his elder brother Maharajah Ramchandra Dev II ascended the royal seat of Jeypore in 1781.
 Another brother called Rajah Jagganath Dev became the king of Nabarangpur.

 Rajah Narasingh Dev ruled for a few years and was succeeded by his only son Rajah Krishna Dev who died in a few years with no progeny.
 Hence, Gunupur-Gudari were remerged to Jeypore kingdom.
 It was then ruled by the Maharajahs of Jeypore under British Administration.
 The state of Odisha was formed on 1 April 1936 with Koraput as one of the six districts and Gunupur came under Koraput district as a sub-division.

 On 2 October 1992, Gunupur and Rayagada sub-division were carved out of the erstwhile Koraput district and formed a new district as Rayagada.